 This change in consumer behavior not only applies to the specific products for sale but also includes how consumers shop.

-China is emerging as a leader in e-commerce sales, with coming from online shopping.
+China is emerging as a leader in e-commerce sales, with 45.3% of retail sales coming from online shopping.
 Compare that to Japan, where only 12.9% of total retail sales in 2022 were e-commerce sales, and it’s clear how much of a difference there can be in consumer behavior from one country to another.

 You wouldn’t explore a new place without a map.
 The same is true of exploring new markets.
 To maximize potential conversions and position your e-commerce business for a global market, it is vital to research the consumer behavior of the countries you’re expanding into.